aerospike/aerospike-client-go/docs/aerospike.md

 ### Policies

-Policies contain the allowed values for policies for each of the [client](client.md) operations.
+Policies contain the allowed values for operation conditions for each of the [client](client.md) operations.

 For details, see [Policies Object](policies.md)